-E. Summary of the overview
+E. Conclusion of the panorama

-In this overview of collaboration, ODS showed the importance of the access to the information for the analysis and the resolution of conflicts.
-ODS also pointed that the situations where transfer of responsibilities become crucial with two or more controllers.
+In this panorama around collaboration, ODS enabled to show the importance of the access to the information for the analysis and the resolution of conflicts.
+ODS also pointed the situations where transfer of responsibilities become crucial with two or more controllers.
 The inter-sector coordinations also have an important role in the global collaboration and decision process.
-These three activities can be considered as good candidates for the experimentations on collaboration in the scope of MAMMI.
+These three activities can, by the way, be considered as good candidates for the experimentations on collaboration in the scope of MAMMI.

-In the beginning of this section, we exhibited two directions for the design that can be linked now with more precise elements:
+In the beginning of this section, we exhibited two axes for the design that can be linked now with more precise elements: